metricationmatters/research/proposals/ProposedPrefixes.md

 I expect this proprosal to be controversial.
 All I can say is I think it would help the current SI system become more simplified and regular which is always a good thing in my opinion.

-Let's always srtive to improve and make things better.
+Let's always strive to improve and make things better.

 Thanks for your consideration.